Rianto-RNT/rnt-go-mastery/README.md

 - Declaring Pointers.
 Address of and dereferencing operators
 - Pointer to pointer. comparing pointers
 - Passing and returning pointers to functions fom functions
+- Passing pointers to functions.
+Passing by value vs. passing by pointer

 ### number) rnt-example-point